LiITA-LOD/LocalVarieties/Siciliano/README.md

 ```

-**Find Italian adjectives starting with "in" and having a translation in Sicilian and in the Parma dialect showing the definition taken from the CompL-it lexicon**
+**Find Italian adjectives ending with "-oso" and having a translation in Sicilian and in the Parma dialect showing the definition taken from the CompL-it lexicon**
 ```
 PREFIX lila: <http://lila-erc.eu/ontologies/lila/>
 PREFIX ontolex: <http://www.w3.org/ns/lemon/ontolex#>